Intel will release chips free from Meltdown and Spectre bugs this year

 Security is a top priority for Intel, foundational to our products, and it's critical to the expanse of our data-centric strategy.
 Our near-term focus is on delivering high-quality mitigations to protect our customers' infrastructure from these exploits.
 We're working to create silicon-based changes to future products, that will directly address the Spectre and Meltdown threats in hardware.
 And those products will begin appearing later this year.

 Intel is not predicting that the Meltdown and Spectre problems will have too much impact on future sales or profit.
-Whether profits will be maintained through rice increases to cover the extra research and development that has had to be put into fixing the vulnerabilities, however, remains to be seen.
+Whether profits will be maintained through price increases to cover the extra research and development that has had to be put into fixing the vulnerabilities, however, remains to be seen.